logandk/serverless-wsgi/README.md

 By default, all MIME types starting with `text/` and the following whitelist are sent through API Gateway in plain text.
-All other MIME types will have their response body base64 encoded (and the `isBase64Encoded` API Gateway flag set) in order to be delivered by API Gateway as binary data.
+All other MIME types will have their response body base64 encoded (and the `isBase64Encoded` API Gateway flag set) in order to be delivered by API Gateway as binary data (remember to add any binary MIME types that you're using to the _Binary Support_ list in API Gateway).

 This is the default whitelist of plain text MIME types: